Understanding the Needs of Your Succulent Plants

 1 part potting soil

-This mix is great for succulents that need excellent drainage.
-The coarse sand and perlite/pumice provide aeration and drainage, while the potting soil adds nutrients.
+This mix is great for succulents that need a lot of drainage.
+The coarse sand and perlite/pumice provide excellent aeration and drainage, while the potting soil adds some nutrients.

 Recipe 2: